Banks of the Philippines

 Processing scenarios

-In the Banks of the Philippines method, to perform a payout, you need to notify customer via merchant's web service.
+To perform a purchase by using the Banks of the Philippines method, you need to redirect the customer to the Banks of the Philippines service, to process a payout, you need to notify the customer via the web service.

 Supported banks

-Payments through the Banks of the Philippines method are carried out through banks that work with the method.
+The following table lists the names and identifiers of banks supported by the Banks of the Philippines method.
 Each of banks has its own ID that identifies the bank in the request of payout by using Gate, as well as each of banks has its own code that identifies the bank in callbacks.

 Table 1.
 List of banks